looeee/discoverthreejs-site/markdown/book/first-steps/load-models.md

 ## Load the Other Two Birds

 You can use a single instance of the `GLTFLoader` to load any number of files.
 When performing multiple asynchronous operations with async functions, you should (in most cases) use `Promise.all`.
-We go into the reason for this in more detail {{< link path="/book/appendix/asynchronous-javascript/#loading-multiple-files-with-async-functions-first-attempt" title="in the appendix" >}}, but here's the short version.
+We go into the reason for this in more detail [in the appendix]({{< relref "/book/appendix/asynchronous-javascript#loading-multiple-files-with-async-functions-first-attempt" >}} "in the appendix"), but here's the short version.

 First, here's the obvious way of loading the other two files: